tktracker/IntuneDocs/intune/protect/derived-credentials.md

 Plan to deploy the Intune Company Portal app to devices that will enroll for a derived credential.
 Device users use the Company Portal app to start the credential enrollment process.

-For iOS devices, see [Add iOS store apps to Microsoft Intune](../apps/store-apps-ios.md).
+For iOS/iPadOS devices, see [Add iOS/iPadOS store apps to Microsoft Intune](../apps/store-apps-ios.md).

 ## Plan for derived credentials